pizzahackathon/PizzaCoin/README.md

 <br />

-## List of PizzaCoin contract address and its dependency addresses
+## List of PizzaCoin Contract Address and Its Dependency Addresses
 The following addresses point to PizzaCoin contract as well as its dependencies that were used at the hackathon event.

 - <b>Ethereum network:</b> <a href="https://kovan.etherscan.io/">Kovan</a>